EdoardoGuerriero/ActiveLearning-Project/LSTM_Spacy_Keras/README.md

 (to download the embedding vectors dictionary)

-If you will get a system message telling you that your laptop is running out of memory you just need to restart the laptop to remuve all the cache from the RAM.
+If you will get a system message telling you that your laptop is running out of memory you just need to restart the python kernel to remove all the cache from the RAM (or restart the whole laptop).

 NB:
 - the script works only with the SemEval datasets for now, I will soon generalize the code to let the user set the training and target columns of whatever dataset.